The pH of Bromine Water: Understanding the Acidity and Applications

 4. Hypobromous Acid as the Biocidal Agent: Hypobromous acid is the putative biocidal chemical species at recreational water pH.
 It reacts with inorganic ammonia and forms various bromamines, all of which are more biocidal than their chlorine counterparts.

-See also The pH of Acetic Acid in Water: Understanding the Nuances
+See also The pH of Strong Bases in Water

 Handling and Safety Considerations